-- Limits of authorities are imposed and regularly reviewed for improvements for revenue and capital expenditure for all operating units as well as credit limits and credit terms given to customers to keep potential exposure under control.
-Capital and revenue expenditure, acquisition and disposal of investment interests as well as business dealings with customers are all properly approved and documented before they are carried out. - Standard Operating Procedures ("SOP") manual sets out the policies and procedures for day to day operations to be carried out, periodic reviews are performed to ensure that the SOP remains current, relevant and aligned with evolving business environment and operational needs.
+- Limits of authority sets out clear segregation of duties based on the approved levels according to the role and function for revenue and capital expenditure, as well as credit limits and credit terms given to customers to facilitate timely, effective, quality decision making and to keep potential exposure under control.
+The limits are reviewed and updated regularly to reflect the current business environment, operational and structural changes of the Group. - Standard Operating Procedures ("SOP") manual sets out the policies and procedures for day to day operations to be carried out, periodic reviews are performed to ensure that the SOP remains current, relevant and aligned with evolving business environment and operational needs.
+Key supporting policies and procedures are available on the Company's website at www.lbalum.com.